Welcome to Santa Rosa Montessori School!

 Do you have a waitlist?

 Yes!
-If classes are full or your child isn’t within our age range yet, you can opt to be placed on our waiting list.
-When we have an opening, preference given to siblings of current students.
+If classes are full or your child is not yet within our age range, you can opt to be placed on our waiting list.
+When we have an opening, preference is given to siblings of current students.

-To join the waitlist, just fill out the enrollment application and pay the application fee.
+To join the waitlist, please complete the enrollment application and pay the application fee.

 How many children are in a classroom?